GSA/ficam-pacs/pages/pacs_auth_mech.md

 * Consider an agency-wide “enterprise PACS” approach, and designate a chief PACS officer to define agency-specific PACS policies and oversee the implementation of the enterprise PACS solution.
 * Review PIV-related Office of Management and Budget and agency policies:&nbsp;&nbsp;OMB M-06-18 and OMB M-11-11. <!--Standards and Policies identifiers and reference information has been moved to Standards and Policies section.-->
-* Review PACS standards and guidance:&nbsp;&nbsp;NIST SP 800-116-1<!--800-116-1 is not Final; still a NIST Draft-->; _FICAM  Roadmap and Implementation Guidance_; and _PIV in Enterprise Physical Access Control Systems (E-PACS)_.
+* Review PACS standards and guidance:&nbsp;&nbsp;NIST SP 800-116-1<**800-116-1 is a Draft**>; _Federal Identity, Credential, and Access Management (FICAM) Roadmap and Implementation Guidance_; and _PIV in Enterprise Physical Access Control Systems (E-PACS)_.
 * Review current and new or planned PACS installations.
 Agency PACS that are currently using non-PIV tokens must be replaced or upgraded to use PIV cards for authentication.
-> Current agency PACS based on PIV CHUID authentication must be upgraded to use the candidate authentication mechanisms.
+> Current agency PACS based on a PIV CHUID authentication must be upgraded to use the candidate authentication mechanisms.
 > New agency PACS must be PIV-enabled, using the candidate authentication mechanisms.<br>
 * Implement a common procurement process and purchase approved PACS systems and equipment from the GSA Approved Products List (APL).

 #### Technical implementation

-* Decide whether the PACS back-end system should be cloud-based or local.
+* Decide whether the PACS back-end system should be Cloud-based or local.
 * Determine the security area category for each access point.
 * Select the authentication mechanism to be used at each access point’s PIV card reader.
 * Consider a PACS with external connections to validate PIV digital certificates using an external certificate revocation list or online certificate status protocol services and certificate path validation.